- Sponsor: Facebook

 - Competition: online submission through lpcv.ai during 2020/07/01-2020/07/31 (updated)

-- Restriction: Each team can submit at most once every 24 hours
+- Restriction: Each team can submit at most twice every 24 hours

 - Vision Task: Optical character recognition of characters in video captured by an unmanned aerial vehicle (UAV).
 More details below.